 screws that hold the charger guts into the case.

-Here are two Gen2+'s that I recently portableized.
+Here are two Gen2+'s that I recently portableized for a customer.

-I used some sturdy commercial handles and the same six-foot range cord (and
+I used sturdy commercial handles and the same six-foot range cord (and

 exterior junction box) used on the TALs.
 No hanging holes here since these are